NordicHPC/nbscript/README.md

 Jupyter notebooks are designed almost exclusively for interactive use, but many people want to use them for heavy-duty computational usage.
-`nbscript` is designed to process notebooks as scripts and provide the most common script functions: clear start and end, arguments (argv), (stdin) and stdout, and so on.
+`nbscript` is designed to process notebooks as scripts and provide the most common script features: clear start and end, arguments (argv), (stdin) and stdout, and so on.

 We also take the perspective of batch processing, so also have a wrapper